Static and Dynamic BART for Rank-Order Data: Dynamic Label Ranking Application with multiple rankers: NCAA data

 The models under investigation are the proposed ROBART, ARROBART, and ARROBARTX, together with their linear counterparts ROLinear, ARROLinear, and ARROLinearX.
-The ARROBARTX and ARROLinearX models include exogenous covariates in addition to the lagged latent variable, whereas ROBART and ROLinear, being static, only consider the former.\footnote{ARROBART, ARROBARTX, and ROBART were implemented with 25, 25, and 50 trees, respectively.
-The Supplement contains a robustness check for ARROBART with different numbers of trees (25, 50, 75).
-The Supplement contains a derivation of the ARROLinear sampler.}
+The ARROBARTX and ARROLinearX models include exogenous covariates in addition to the lagged latent variable, whereas ROBART and ROLinear, being static, only consider the former.
+ARROBART, ARROBARTX, and ROBART were implemented with 25, 25, and 50 trees, respectively, and Table~\ref{tab:football_tau_time_models_extra} contains a robustness check for ARROBART with different numbers of trees (25, 50, 75).

 Table~\ref{tab:football_tau_time_models} displays averages across pollsters of Kendall's tau distances for forecasts of team rankings.
 Columns 2 to 6 contain week-specific average tau distances, and the last column gives the average over the last 5 weeks.
 The results highlight a slight heterogeneity across horizons and models, and we rely on the total average across rankers and time horizons to determine the overall forecasting performance of each model.